SNHU in the Southeast: Celebrating Students, Building Community

-The Georgia Aquarium event was a full day for the SNHU community, with over 80 faculty members coming together for a morning of learning and fellowship, led by Dr. Gregory Fowler, president of SNHU’s global campus.
+The Georgia Aquarium event was a full day for the SNHU community, with over 80 faculty members coming together for a morning of learning and fellowship, led by Dr. Gregory Fowler, former president of SNHU’s global campus.
 Alumni enjoyed a networking lunch with SNHU President Dr. Paul LeBlanc, along with Kristi Durette, executive director of alumni engagement and Ally Snell, associate director.

-For alumna Rasheeda Davis ’17, the midday luncheon with fellow alums reaffirmed what she loved about her SNHU experience.
+For alumna Rasheedah Davis ’17, the midday luncheon with fellow alums reaffirmed what she loved about her SNHU experience.
 As an active-duty soldier and Army recruiter, Davis earned a bachelor’s degree in human resources to aid her in her day-to-day military service and provide her with a solid foundation when she transitions in a few years to civilian life.
 Her husband is an Army veteran, and recently applied, with her encouragement, to SNHU to finish his degree.

 The afternoon celebration began with a warm welcome from Dr. Fowler and remarks by President LeBlanc and alumni guest speaker Mark Sussman ’81, who graduated from SNHU back when it was still New Hampshire College.
 Sussman remarked at lunch how much he’d like to have an SNHU diploma, Durette said, not knowing he would be surprised with one during the afternoon ceremony.
 Each graduate was invited to the stage, presented with a gift and photographed with SNHU leaders.

 The day was filled with new and renewed connections, lots of laughter, an enormous amount of pride and plenty of oohs and aaahs, not just at the aquatic life on view from the ballroom but at the accomplishments and realization that each of the online graduates are an integral part of something far bigger than perhaps they had known.